A Real Time Processing System for Big Data in Astronomy: Applications to HERA: Long Term Storage and Data Transfer: The Librarian

 Figure~\ref{fig:lib_login} shows a sample of the Librarian web interface.
 At the top is a summary of the most recent Observing Sessions, including their Julian Date and the number of constituent Observations.
 Clicking on the Observing Session identification number will take the user to a page with more detailed information.
-Below the section on Observing Sessions, the Librarian displays the most recent files added to it.
+Below the section of Observing Sessions, the Librarian displays the most recent files added to it.
 This list merely provides a quick overview of the most recent files, and is not intended to be an exhaustive list of all files in the Librarian.
 The web interface also has a search page, where the user may construct a query matching specific files more easily.
-From here users can download individual files or (more commonly) stage datasets to fast cluster computing storage.
+From here users can download individual files or (more commonly) make a copy of datasets on fast cluster computing storage from the slower main Librarian storage.

-The Librarian web interface is intentionally basic, because the expectation and intention is that day-to-day data analysis should be driven through command-line access or Python notebooks while on site the system is tracked by the HERA monitor and control system.
-While the web interface is helpful for administration and monitoring, with HERA's large data volumes and extremely uniform data holdings, data retrieval should be generally be done in some kind of automated fashion, at the beginning of an analysis pipeline.
+The Librarian web interface is intentionally basic, because the expectation and intention is that day-to-day data analysis should be driven through command-line access or Python scripts while on site the system is tracked by the HERA monitor and control system.
+While the web interface is helpful for administration and monitoring, with HERA's large data volumes and extremely uniform data holdings, data retrieval should generally be done in some kind of automated fashion, at the beginning of an analysis pipeline.

 There is no particular requirement that Librarian client libraries must be implemented in Python.
 The Librarian server APIs use standard HTTP and JSON patterns, and so it would be straightforward to implement client software in nearly any modern programming language.